Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Case-Management.md

     You have a test case "login to application".
 This test case has 2 parameters: username; and password.
 It has default values for these parameters of "user" and "correct-password".
 We set the Sample Data field to read: "Username = ${username}, and password = ${password}".
 You can reuse this test case in other test cases by [linking links](#insert-link).

     - If you execute the "login to application" by itself you will see that sample data reads: "Username = user, and password = correct-password"
     - Now add this test case as a [linked step](#insert-link) to another test case "Can login successfully".
-Let's not change the default values yet.
-When we execute "Can login successfully" sample data still reads: "Username = user, and password = correct-password"
+When you do this you get the option to override the defaults.
+We don't want to do this yet, so we blank out the parameter values in the link test step doalig.
+When we execute "Can login successfully" sample data still reads: "Username = user, and password = correct-password".
+Even though our test case is not setting values for these at all, the linked test step uses its default parameter values.
     - Next, [edit the linked test step](#editing-test-links) "login to application".
 We see the two parameters with boxes to type in parameter values.
-We add a value for "username" of "admin".
+We add a value for "username" of "admin" (but keep password blank still).
 Now when we execute "Can login successfully" sample data will be different - we are **overriding the default parameter values**: "Username = **admin**, and password = correct-password"
-    - We have not changed the default values - we are passing down values that override the default values.
+    - We have not changed the default values - we are passing down values that override the default values for this specific test case and to this specific linked test step.

     Hopefully, the above example begins to show you the flexibility of parameters.
-You can link test cases together in complex ways - with test cases nested inside each other.
+You can add the same test case as a linked step multiple times and pass down / override different values each time - useful for testing different logins.
+You can link test cases together in more complex ways - with test cases nested inside each other.

     With complex test case / link structures, you can still pass down parameter values.
 Building on the above example, let's add the test case "Can login successfully" to a new, third, test case called "Can login and logout successfully".
 We now have 3 test cases in a chain.
 When we add "Can login successfully" as a link we can only edit one of the original parameters: only "password".
 We are not able to edit "username".
 This is because when you override a parameter value in a link once, you cannot override from higher up in the chain.

     In other words, during execution, parameter values are set by the linked step's defaults if no parent test case overrides them; and by the test case parent closest to the originating linked step that sets an overriding value for a parameter.